Moscow Financial and Industrial University: Faculties

-The university boasts a Volunteer Training Centre for sports competitions, which has hosted high-profile events such as the Sochi 2014 Olympic Games and the 2018 FIFA World Cup.
+The university's Volunteer Training Centre has supported major sporting events including the Sochi 2014 Olympic Games and the 2018 FIFA World Cup.

 Branch in the UAE

 In 2013, Synergy University opened a branch in Dubai – Synergy University Dubai, where it received a state license for the right to conduct educational activities, Accreditation of the International MBA Association, as well as a license from the Knowledge and Human Development Authority of Dubai, becoming the first Russian university accredited by the Government of the United Arab Emirates.

 Synergy University Dubai will offer three undergraduate programs (World Economy and Sustainable Development, Innovative Entrepreneurship, Hospitality and Restaurant Management) and two Master's programs (World Economy, Hospitality and Restaurant Management) in 2022.
 Additionally, the School of Business will offer Synergy Executive MBA and MBA Women's Leadership programs.
-Graduates of Synergy University Dubai receive an internationally recognized full-time higher education diploma that holds validity in all countries worldwide.

-Awards and Prizes
+Awards and prizes

 Government of the Russian Federation Prize for educational and training manuals in the field of competition and entrepreneurship (2008).

 Ministry of Science and Education of the Russian Federation Award «For Contribution to the Development of Entrepreneurship Education in the Russian Federation» (2012).